 - migraine when brewed in a tea 1

 - topically, as an essential oil, to help sore muscles and joints 2

 - help with digestion.

-Use: fresh or dried to flavor soups, stews, pasta sauces, and braises.
+Use: fresh or dried whole leaves to simmer and flavor soups, stews, pasta sauces, and braises.
 Leaves should be removed prior to consuming the dish.

 Black Pepper is ground from dried peppercorn berries and is rich in vitamins and minerals.
 Freshly ground peppercorns in a pepper mill#ad will provide the most flavor because ground pepper quickly loses its potency.
+Buy whole peppercorns and store them in a dry, cool cabinet for up to 6 months.
 It contains large amounts of a compound called piperine.

 Piperine has been studied and found to calm the body’s immune response.
 In addition, it is an antioxidant, may help with inflammation, and has anti-ulcer properties.
 3

 Use: sprinkle on fresh fruit such as melon, strawberry, or pineapples.
 Flavoring in soup stock, sauces, marinades, and stews.
 It is used to flavor all kinds of meat from burgers, poultry, fish, and anything you want to roast.